sportscotland General Privacy Notice

 • Data input into our coaching app or into our online e-learning courses; and

-• In respect of the Information on coaches, including personal information comprising name, age, gender, sport and club association, level of coaching qualification, responses to questionnaires or award applications, disability and additional needs/requirements, any information shared with us via social media and responses to evaluations.
+• Coaches: personal information comprising name, age, gender, sport and club association, level of coaching qualification, responses to questionnaires or award applications, disability and additional needs/requirements, and responses to evaluations.

 Cookies